-On the plus side, we can look forward to shorter nights and longer days in coming months.
+It may feel like the days keep slipping away, but on the plus side, we can look forward to shorter nights and longer days in coming months.

 Just as the Winter Solstice marks midwinter on the 21 December, the Summer Solstice, six months hence on the 21 June, marks midsummer.

 As the daylight hours ebb and flow, the turning of the seasons is celebrated in the Edinburgh festivals of Samhuin and Beltane.